 Change “~/.htpasswd” as the location of your .htpasswd file and change “coderex” to the username you gave when creating the htpasswd file.

-With limiting the login attempts, you can secure your WordPress website from brute force attack.
-If bots had only 3 to 4 try to re-enter username and password, it wouldn’t become successful.
+By limiting the login attempts, you can secure your WordPress website from a brute force attack.
+If bots had only 3 to 4 tries to re-enter username and password, it wouldn’t become successful.

-Though WordPress by default doesn’t prevent anyone from attempting to login in your website, it gives the option to limit login attempt while you first install WordPress.
+Though WordPress by default doesn’t prevent anyone from attempting to login into your website, it gives the option to limit login attempts while you first install WordPress.

-Don’t get scared if you hadn’t check that box on installation.
+Don’t get scared if you haven’t checked that box on installation.
 Because by using Loginizer, Login Lockdown, or Limit Login Attempts plugin you can do the same.

 Step 6: Limit Access to The Login Page by IP Address